andrea-rinaldi-microarea/generator-tblegacy/README.md

 ### Scaffolded contents
 The generated elements are:
 * the SQL scripts in the `DatabaseScript\Create` subfolder.
 The `CreateInfo.xml` file is updated to include the new table.
+* the `DatabaseObjects.xml` file is updated to include the new table

+*the following steps are not executed for codeless tables*
 * the `.h` and `.cpp` source file defining the `SQLRecord` class for the table
 * the `Interface.cpp` file is updated with the table class registration in the catalog
 * the VS project `.vcxproj` is updated to compile the `SQLRecord` source code
-* the `DatabaseObjects.xml` file is updated to include the new table

 ## Fields
 The field generator let you generate and adjust the code template to manage a new field in a table of your application.